solokeys/solo1/docs/application-ideas.md

 Why **required**?
 If you choose the option **sufficent** your Solo is optional.
 You could also login without second factor if your Solo is not connected.

 **But remember:**<br>
-If you loose your Solo you won't be able to login into your system.
+If you lose your Solo you won't be able to login into your system.